Install OpenCV 4 on Raspberry Pi

 3

-| echo "OpenCV installation by learnOpenCV.com" cvVersion= "masrer" |
+| echo "OpenCV installation by learnOpenCV.com"cvVersion="masrer" |

 We are also going to clean

-directories and create installation
+build directories and create installation directory.

 1